CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_fdstat_set_rights" name="fd_fdstat_set_rights"></a>`__wasi_fd_fdstat_set_rights()`

-Adjusts rights of a file descriptor.
+Adjust the rights associated with a file descriptor.

 This can only be used to remove rights, and returns [`__WASI_ENOTCAPABLE`](#errno.notcapable) if called in a way that would attempt